 |The worst sort of cypress thicket, ready to burn to the canopy - or be thinned|

-When thinning this forest, most cutting is the small (mostly up to 100mm diameter) cypresses, which cut easily with smaller saws like a Stihl 025 or 026.
+When thinning this forest, most cutting is the small (mostly up to 100mm diameter) cypresses, which cut easily with smaller saws like a Stihl 024, 025 or 026.
 However the stringybarks and the sandy country are very hard on chains and bars, especially the dead stems with very strong, dry, bark fibres and sand in and under the bark from ants.
+(Update: my 024s are now my favourite thinning saws, quite powerful but so light!)

 I find that bigger chain pitches work better in dirty wood: somehow the bigger teeth seem to get under the dirt and keep cutting even if a little blunt.
 A bigger chain and a stronger motor also makes it quick to prune the cypress branches, chopping the smaller branches off without having to stop and saw through.
 A Stihl 036 (62cc) with a short bar was looking attractive: only slightly heavier than an 026, but carrying 3/8” chain and a stronger engine which can work lazier and last longer.
 The 036 has some other desirable characteristics as well.